staxmanade/TypeScriptPresentation/TypeScriptPresentation.md

 Note:
 - Built by Microsoft (built out in the open)
-    - Haven't seen them take a pull-request
-    - But are pretty good to respond to Issues reported.
+    - Over 70 contributors to the project on GitHub
 - Open Source (Apache License 2.0)
-- Project hosted on codeplex
+- Project hosted on GitHub
-- Led by Anders Hejlsberg (Lead Architect of C#)
+- Led by Anders Hejlsberg (Considered the father of C#)
-    - As of 8/26 - he's only made 2 commits to the source code and they for spec documentation

 ==